ychibout/ripe_atlas_project/README.md

 $ python3 main/mapcreator.py > out
 ```

 Finally, the programm will create a map in the folder ./main (output.html) and places all markers related to probes in the database.
-This display could be filter by ASN.
+This display could be filter by ASN, controller or country code.
 The freshing rate is 20 seconds (customizable).

 Additional details